 What is 360 Feedback?
 Well, it can be defined as the process of obtaining feedback from a variety of sources.
 Sources include: your manager, upwards, downwards, your team, sideways from your peers, or perhaps customers.
 So the term ‘360 feedback’ derives from getting feedback from all those around you.

-These feedback sources will be asked a series of questions, typically behavioural i.e. things that you say or do, then they can comment on their experience.
+The different sources will be asked a series of questions, typically behavioural i.e. things that you say or do, then they can comment on their experience.
 I actually think this leads to one of the real challenges with 360 feedback as people haven’t always had the chance to experience these and therefore feel unable to comment.

-So a score of 1 may be ‘not at all’ whilst a score of 5 could be always or consistently.
+So a score of 1 may be: ‘not at all’ whilst a score of 5 could be always or consistently.
 The scores are then sorted into representative groups.
 Now imagine a bar chart in front of you.
 At the top, you will see the individual’s response and then the manager’s response.
 Then typically, the other scores would be grouped together and the responses anonymised.

 With the 360 Feedback Actus templates that we use, we try to apply categories to the responses.
 So, you might categories leadership or team behaviours, or analytical and strategic thinking.
 Different questions would align with the different behaviours and a nice spider graph can then be used to help people to see their relative skills.

-For more information about 360 Feedback, why not listen to The HR Uprising Podcast episode that this blog was based on: ‘The Pros and Cons of 360 Feedback’ or download our white paper guide on 360 appraisals by clicking on the button below.
+Why not listen to The HR Uprising Podcast episode that this blog was based on: ‘The Pros and Cons of 360 Feedback’ or download our white paper guide on 360 appraisals by clicking on the button below.